nslee333/Projects/project_ideas.md

     Twitch stream waiting room:
         - A place where viewers can hang out and chat before the start of a stream.
         - Needs to be cozy.
+        - Host can play music from spotify.
+            - user "zzz" has the aux cord
+            - wordle app

     Chat written in rust that I can communicate with someone over a terminal?